 Before building any kind of physical barrier around your property, don’t forget to check if you need a building permit for it.

-Installing a pool enclosure (also called pool cage) is an effective way to keep alligators off your pool.
+Installing a pool enclosure (also called a pool cage) is an effective way to keep alligators off your pool.
 While being one of the most expensive solutions, it has many advantages besides securing your pool from gators: it provides a certain degree of protection against harmful UV rays, helps you to keep the pool cleaner by keeping bugs and debris out, and extends your swim time by allowing you to use the pool independently from the weather.

 On the other hand, a pool cage reduces the green areas and needs regular maintenance (like removing mildew from the enclosure).
 Also, a fence around your yard may give you a better experience as it gives you a greater sense of freedom and lets you enjoy your whole yard.